kyramichel/Quantitative-Finance-and-XAI/README.md

-# Math_Finance

-Markets Performance Models
+# Math_Finance: Markets Performance Models

 ## Another way to open jupiter notebooks on github.com is to use nbviewer: